tom171296/BlogNet/_posts/2022/2022-04-12-InnovativePatternsInSoftwareQualityManagement.md

 This is the first blog in a series about innovative patterns in software quality management.
 In this blog I will give you an introduction into testing software in production.
 Each next blog will zoom in into a specific part of the software development pipeline that touched by the idea of testing software in production.

-The software development pipeline tradionally follows a status quo.
-This status quo consists of the following steps:
+The software development pipeline tradionally consists of the following steps:
 - Building/running tests via a CI/CD pipeline;
 - Deploying your software to a test environment;
 - Testing your software;